dj1701/shado.js/README.md

              var seconds = shado.date.getSeconds(false); //exclude last day. var seconds = shado.date.getSeconds(true);  //include last day.

 5. Included with the library is a specs folder containing a js file called ShadoSpec.js.
-The development of the date        comparison calculations was Test Driven.
-The Jasmine v2.0 Framework was used to unit test each method and drive out      the code design.
-Link: http://jasmine.github.io/
+The development of the date comparison calculations is Test Driven.
+    The Mocha Test Runner from npmjs.org was used to unit test each method and drive out the code design.

 It is intended that future versions will be released when time is available.
-All we ask is constructive feedback is provided from your experience in using this library.
+All I ask is constructive feedback is provided from your experience in using this library.
 My email address is: dj1701.io@gmail.com

 Browser Support:
 ----------------

-Shado.js has been tested on the latest versions as of time of writing with Intenet Explorer, Firefox and Chrome.
+Shado.js has been tested on the latest versions of Intenet Explorer, Firefox and Chrome.
 A minified version has been added for optimised download time.